toamber2/apocalyptica/README.md

 The contact form does not hook in to a back end at this time, but that is a feature I can expand upon in the future.

 ## Technologies used
-*bootstrap 4 https://getbootstrap.com/ Bootstrap 4 was used because it provides a responsive grid that enables the site to display on any screen size.
+Bootstrap 4 [Bootstrap](https://getbootstrap.com/) was used because it provides a responsive grid that enables the site to display on any screen size.
 Default Bootstrap styling was supplemented with an external CSS stylesheet to provide a more customized appearance.

 ## Testing
-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+The code was validated using W3Schools Markup Validation Service https://validator.w3.org/

 Users can see photos of the band on each page, and a gallery of photos on the Photos page.
 Additionally, the footer has links to Apocolyptica's Instagram and Facebook for more photos.